Battle for Yemen desert city now a key to Iran, US tension

 But when the Houthis began to push again into Marib, the Saudis resumed a heavy bombing campaign.

 For the Houthis, “they think they gain through war more than peace talks,” Nagi said.
-For the Saudis, “if they lose Marib, they’ll have zero cards on the negotiating table.”
+For the Saudis, who increasingly signal they want an end to the conflict, “if they lose Marib, they’ll have zero cards on the negotiating table.”

-The escalating conflict around Marib coincides with major changes in U.S. policy toward the war.
-President Donald Trump’s administration had declared the Houthis a “foreign terrorist organization,” following a campaign by Saudi Arabia supporting the move.

-Biden rescinded the Houthi terrorist designation after entering office.
-He also announced the U.S. would halt support for Saudi Arabia’s offensive combat operations in Yemen, saying: “This war has to end.”
+Biden early in his term announced the U.S. would halt support for Saudi Arabia’s offensive combat operations in Yemen, saying: “This war has to end.”
+He also removed the Houthis from a list of “foreign terrorist organizations.”

-But fighting around Marib has only escalated even as the Saudis recently offered a cease-fire deal.
+But fighting around Marib has only escalated.
 Iran’s frustration over the Biden administration’s failure to swiftly lift sanctions has contributed to “an intensification of attacks by groups in Iraq, and the same in Yemen,” said Aniseh Bassiri Tabrizi, an Iran scholar at Britain’s Royal United Services Institute.

 “The U.S. administration’s removal of the Houthis from the (foreign terrorist organization) list, unfortunately, appears to have been misinterpreted by the Houthis,” the Saudi government said in a statement to The Associated Press.
 “This misreading of the measure has led them, with support from the Iranian regime, to increase hostilities.”